BunyaminUcar/uipath_GoogleTranslateAutomation/README.md

 # uipath_GoogleTranslateAutomation
-Turkish to English Document Reading and Translation Automation
+English to Turkish Document Reading and Translation Automation

+Instantly translate foreign resources into your language using RPA